-NOW THEREFORE BE IT RESOLVED that County Council support the following seven recommendations contained within the Association of Municipalities of Ontario (AMO) submission:
+NOW THEREFORE BE IT RESOLVED that the Finance and Administration Committee recommend to County Council that we support the following seven recommendations contained within the Association of Municipalities of Ontario (AMO) submission:

 - 1. The provincial government adopt a model of full proportionate liability to replace joint and several liability; - 2.
 Implement enhancements to the existing limitations period including the continued applicability of the existing 10-day rule on slip and fall cases given recent judicial interpretations, and whether a 1-year limitation period may be beneficial;